Central Catholic High School

 Homework

-Homework assignments vary with individual teachers.
-At the first Home and School Association meeting in September, teachers will discuss their policies regarding homework and their views on parental assistance with homework and other school projects.
-All homework assignments are posted online through the parent portals, PlusPortals.
+will discuss their policies regarding homework and their views on parental assistance with homework and other school projects.
+Students in grades 2-8 are responsible for recording their homework in their provided planner.
+All homework assignments for grades 4-8 are also posted online.

 Teachers cannot provide students with advance work to accommodate a vacation during the school year.
 Missed lessons and tests must be made up within one week of the student’s return in order to receive credit.
 It is expected that each student make arrangements with a homework buddy to obtain missed assignments.